As Amazon Associate, I earn from qualifying purchases through affiliate links.

 Here are some tools you might need for this process.

-- Pillboxes with morning, noon, evening, and bedtime compartments that you can find at your favorite pharmacy or Amazon)
+- Pillboxes with morning, noon, evening, and bedtime compartments that you can find here.

 - Label maker (optional)